pr8x/SpawnDev.BlazorJS.TransformersJS/README.md

 ﻿# SpawnDev.BlazorJS.TransformersJS
 [![NuGet](https://img.shields.io/nuget/dt/SpawnDev.BlazorJS.TransformersJS.svg?label=SpawnDev.BlazorJS.TransformersJS)](https://www.nuget.org/packages/SpawnDev.BlazorJS.TransformersJS)

-`SpawnDev.BlazorJS.TrasnformersJS` brings the awesome [Hugging Face Transformers.js](https://github.com/huggingface/transformers.js/) library to Blazor WebAssembly.

-#### WIP
-This project is a "Work In Progress" and is currently limited.
-If you are interested in this project, please start an issue to suggest features or areas of interest.

 ## State-of-the-art Machine Learning for the Web in Blazor WebAssembly
-SpawnDev.BlazorJS.TransformersJS brings the awesome Transformers.js library into Blazor WebAssembly apps.
+`SpawnDev.BlazorJS.TrasnformersJS` brings the awesome [Transformers.js](https://github.com/huggingface/transformers.js/) library from [Hugging Face]() to Blazor WebAssembly.

 Transformers.js is designed to be functionally equivalent to Hugging Face’s transformers python library, meaning you can run the same pretrained models using a very similar API.
 These models support common tasks in different modalities, such as: